-- To facilitate the planning or re-planning, design or re-design, subdivision, clearance, development or re-development, reconstruction and rehabilitation of lands and/or buildings. - b) To facilitate the preservation, restoration, adaptive reuse and improvement of built heritage resources and cultural heritage landscapes. - c) To facilitate the restoration, maintenance, improvement and protection of the Natural Heritage System, parks, open space and recreational amenities. - d) To facilitate residential and other types of infill and intensification. - e) To facilitate the construction of a range of housing types and the construction of accessible, visitable and/or assisted, special needs or affordable housing. - f) To upgrade and improve municipal infrastructure such as sanitary sewers, storm sewers, watermains, roads and sidewalks. - g) To enhance the public realm. - h) To improve pedestrian and bicycle circulation and accessibility for all persons. - i) To facilitate public transit supportive land uses and improve the quality of, and accessibility to, transit facilities. - j) To facilitate the ongoing viability, revitalization and development of growth areas as identified by the City, and other areas that may require community improvement. - k) To foster the long term economic viability of the Agricultural System and of individual agricultural operations through the development of agricultural, agriculture-related and on-farm diversified uses. - I) To minimize or mitigate land use conflicts, and to protect normal farm practices and the right to farm.

-- m) To facilitate the revitalization of Rural Settlement Areas. - n) To improve environmental and energy consumption conditions. - o) To facilitate and promote economic and cultural development.
+- a) To facilitate the planning or re-planning, design or re-design, subdivision, clearance, development, reconstruction and rehabilitation of lands and/or buildings. - b) To facilitate the preservation, restoration, adaptive reuse and improvement of built heritage resources and cultural heritage landscapes. - c) To facilitate the restoration, maintenance, enhancement and protection of the Natural Heritage System, parks, open space and recreational amenities. - d) To facilitate the construction of a range of housing types and the construction of accessible, assisted, special needs or affordable housing. - e) To upgrade and improve municipal infrastructure such as sanitary sewers, storm sewers, watermains, roads and sidewalks. - f) To enhance the public realm. - g) To improve pedestrian and bicycle circulation and accessibility for all persons. - h) To facilitate transit supportive land uses and improve the quality of, and accessibility to, transit facilities. - i) To facilitate the ongoing viability, revitalization and development of growth areas as identified by the City, and other areas that may require community improvement. - j) To foster the long term economic viability of the Agricultural System and of individual agricultural operations through the development of agricultural, agriculture-related and on-farm diversified uses. - k) To minimize or mitigate land use conflicts, and to protect normal farm practices and the right to farm. - 1) To facilitate the revitalization of Rural Settlement Areas. - m) To improve environmental and energy consumption conditions. - n) To facilitate and promote economic and cultural development.